kobain-jp/world-clock/README.md

 open url http://localhost:8080/hello by using your browser and 'Welcome to SpringBoot' will be showed

-if you use 8080, you could change port by editing following file.
+*if you use 8080, you could change port by editing following file.

 `src/main/resources/application.properties`

-ex:if you want to use 8081
 `server.port=8081`
+*the above is example to use 8081